robinzhoucmu/Pushing/README.md

 # A package for planar manipulation research.
+# NOTE: the repository is migrated to https://github.com/robinzhoucmu/PlanarManipulationToolBox
 This is a simulation and planning package for planar sliding manipulation.
 The core functionalities include:
 1) Frictional distribution identification for patch contacts.
 The package supports ellipsoid (convex quadratic) and 4th order convex polynomial representation of the limit surface model.
 The optimization routine requires CVX package.